 His wound stabilized at Fredericksburg, Connor shipped north to Douglas Hospital in Washington, D.C.
 Days later a telegram sent to Maine announced his death from his wound.

 He lived to become a three-term Maine governor, a federal pension agent, and Northern Banking Co. president.
-When Connor died at age 78 in Fairfield on July 9, 1917, this time he was dead for real.
+When Connor died at age 78 in Augusta on July 9, 1917, this time he was dead for real.

 Brian Swartz can be reached at email@example.com.
 He loves hearing from Civil War buffs interested in Maine’s involvement in the war.